joaocarvoli/joaocarvoli/README.md

 ### João Victor Carvalho - [Data Science enthusiast] 👋
-#### I am a student at computer engeneering
+#### I am a computer engineering student and data science enthusiast

-- I'm studying the content on Data Science but especially AI.
 My motivation is to help peoples with this knowledge and build something with this.

 ### Connect with me: